kubeshop/tracetest/docs/test-results.md

 # Test Results

-From the **All Tests** screen, you can access the results of any test that has been run.
+From the **All Tests** screen, you can access all your existing tests, create new tests and see the results of any test that has been run.

 ![All Tests List](img/all-tests-list-0.6.png)